FatalBanana1/groupup-project-WR/notes.md

 -validateSignup middleware is composed of the check and handleValidationErrors middleware -checks to see if req.body.email exists and is an email, req.body.username is a minimum length of 4 and is not an email, and req.body.password is not empty and has a minimum length of 6

 -connect the POST /api/users route to the validateSignup middleware

+-wrapping up backend:
+-refactor to add firstname and lastname attr
+-